AtsukoCoffey/healthy-food-club/README.md

 ## Display Error in iPad screen

-In the testing phase of the Useful information page, I found the display error in my iPad; both Google Chrome and Safari browsers had the same issue.
+In the testing phase of the Useful information page, I found a display error in my iPad; both Google Chrome and Safari browsers had the same issue.
 So I changed the part that was using margin for the layout to use position to ensure that this page renders correctly.

 <details>
 <summary>Display Error in iPad screen - Before >> </summary>